jenizar/nodemcu-displays-weighing-data-in-a-web-browser-in-real-time/README.md

 4. disconnect the cable connected to the battery on the modified scale display panel board.
 5. lastly, close the case gently tighten the bolt nut; make sure the position of the component parts remains the same when first opened.
 6. match the 4 wires coming from the weighing sensor to the load cell amplifier HX711 red - red, black - black, white - white, green - green
-7. Adjust the 4 pins on the HX711 load cell amplifier with the pins on the Arduino board.
+7. Adjust the 4 pins on the HX711 load cell amplifier with the pins on the Nodemcu board.
 VCC - 5v, DAT - D5, CLK - D6, GND - GND

+If you use HX711 green board:
+Pin HX711     Loadcell
+E+        --   Green
+E-        --   White
+A-        --   Black
+A+        --   Red

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Dn_1I2RpnhA/0.jpg)](http://www.youtube.com/watch?v=Dn_1I2RpnhA)